-I love the velvety texture of this wonderful Chestnut Soup.
+I love the velvety texture of this wonderful Chestnut Soup with Apple Brandy.
 I remember the old days, when you had to peel fresh chestnuts.
 My hands took days to recover.
 Now, you can buy pre-peeled chestnuts in a package or a jar.
 It’s a real game changer.

-This soup has it all.
-It’s smooth on your tongue, with a warming flavor of Apple Brandy and small bits of chestnuts in every bite.
+This Chestnut Soup with Apple Brandy has it all.
+It’s smooth on your tongue, with the warming flavor of Apple Brandy and small bits of chestnuts in every bite.
 Sprinkling the top with Spiced Pecans (make your own or buy them) makes it extra special.
 Enjoy!

 Chestnut Soup with Apple Brandy

 - 3 large leeks-white and pale green parts sliced and washed

 - 2 large carrots peeled and chopped

 - 1 small Celery Stalk washed and chopped